Lyimo-The-Destroyer/Papas-Piazzeria/README.md

 # Attribution Table
 Maya: Completed data gathering, Completed "Climate Analysis.ipynb", contributed to analysis, EDA, and code writing in "Flow data analysis.inpyb", contributed to introduction slides and climate-related slides on the presentation, wrote the climate/precipitation, introduction, and background sections for the Medium Article

-Daniel: Completed all zoning, greenspace, neighbourhood and flooding geospatial analysis and visualization, wrote corresponding section for the Medium article, reviewed and edited the presentation slides
+Daniel: Completed all zoning, greenspace, neighbourhood and flooding geospatial analysis and visualization, wrote corresponding section for the Medium article, reviewed and edited the presentation slides.
+Created, managed, and published the Medium article.

 Aziz: